 When creating a perimeter security strategy it is important to identify the requirements of your site.
-If there is a need for security, whether at a low or high risk site, Security Rated Fencing should be considered.
+Whether the strategy is for a low or high risk site, Security Rated Fencing should be considered.
 Security Rated Fencing is integral to any effective perimeter security strategy with proven strength and resistance against a range of threats and suitability for a range of applications.

 The LPCB (Loss Prevention Certification Board) has been setting standards for and approving security products, working closely with governments, security agencies, police services and more to test and certify fencing systems.